danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 For sharing that is longer-term or between users are not logged into the same Hub, we need a more explicit list of requirements from the sender.
 How can move that to the left on our diagram?
 We can look for ways for make it easier for the sender to define a REES by adding a UI and other tooling.

-As an aside, it is tempting to aim for a tool that can detect all the software dependencies automatically with no effort by the sender.
-My personal view is that fully automating this is not worthwhile because the result will always be brittle.
-Maybe a tool that can that can provide a *guess* as a starting point to be reviewed and refined by the sender could be viable.

 Placed on the space of sender and recipient effort, these new ideas might fall roughly like:

 ![new ideas placed in the space of sender and recipient effort](/static/images/effort-new-ideas.svg)